Millennials are killing… well, everything.

 4) The golf industry

 Golf is more popular with boomers than millennials.
 So are slot machines and the AARP.
 Newsflash, right?
 Aside from Tiger Woods, I can’t think of any reason why any younger generation would find golf to be a more attractive sport or leisure activity than their elders.
 Golf is something you can play your whole life.
 It’s supposed to be more popular as you get older!
+You can check out Algarve Golf Courses to ensure the long life of the golf industry.

 5) The vacation industry